danizen/terraform-azure/README.md

 is not quite there yet, but VMs in the app subnets can be reached via SSH (directly) whereas VMs in the db subnet are not accessible.
 Since there is not yet a NAT gateway, none of these can reach the internet.

+## Todo

+* Add Azure Firewall to vnet
+  - limit outgoing connections as follows:
+    - 443 to everything
+    - 80 to everything
+    - 22 to Github
+    - 53 to everything - DNS requests for referred DNS
+  - Limit incoming as follows
+    - 443
+    - 80
+    - 22

+* Add private endpoints for
+  - Key Vault
+  - Storage

+## Architecture

+* A network security group is ~~attached to~~ associated with subnets or vms.
+* An application security group is ~~attached to~~ associated with the application.
+  - Supports multiple applications in the same subnet (anti-pattern)
+  - Supports multiple application on the same virtual machine, and zero trust (ok)